e2morris33/my-portfolio/README.md

 ## Featured Projects
 - **Plated App**
   - My CS147 group project for cooking & recipe management
-  - Demo shows main features with our AI chef assistant

 - **Chiefs Sports Data**
   - Interactive visualization showing Chiefs performance stats
-  - Built this one while learning D3.js

 - **Movie Chatbot**
-  - CS124 project using Python & ChatGPT
   - Helps find movies based on what you like

 - **Bay Area Food Finder**
   - Maps out restaurants in the Bay using Yelp data
-  - Fun project to practice JavaScript

 - **Spotify Tracks**
-  - Made this to check out my most-played songs
-  - First time using the Spotify API!
+  - Built an app to see my most-played songs using the Spotify API!

 ## Want to Run This?
 1. Download the files